Japanese hibachi vegetable recipes | Delicious & healthy

 This portable food system uses heated charcoal as fuel, which is used for grilling meat, vegetables, and seafood dishes.

-Just like every other cuisine, Japanese cuisine is a combination of both traditional and modern food, and this blend is what makes it so beloved even in the states.
+Just like every other cuisine, Japanese cuisine is a combination of both traditional and modern food.
+And this blend is what makes it so beloved, even in the States!

-However, to enjoy the authentic and real flavors with the Japanese touch that we all love so much, people love the Hibachi style of cooking the best.
+However, to enjoy the authentic and real flavors with the Japanese touch that we all love so much, people love the hibachi style of cooking the best.

-It is considered the main preference of people when opting for Japanese food.
+It’s considered the main preference of people when opting for Japanese food.